Fall 2014Feb. 1 — Priority Processing Deadline*

 - Letter(s) of recommendation from a high school official.

 - A scheduled interview with the student's admission counselor and the Director of Admission

 - A scheduled interview with a learning services counselor.

 We do not refund the $50.00 application fee.

 We will refund commitment deposits until the May 1 deadline.

 We will refund the housing deposit until a unit is issued to the student.
 Refunds will not be issued after July 1.

-Applicants may request to defer their admission decision to a subsequent term.
-However, when they wish to have their application reinstated, they must complete a new application for admission and submit the most recent transcript(s) available.
+Applicants may not defer their admission decision to a subsequent term.
+If they wish to apply for a subsequent semester, they must complete a new application for admission and submit their most recent high school and/or college transcript(s).

 Tuition and Financial Aid Refunds

 Withdrawal dates for refunds are defined as the date a completed Withdrawal Form is authorized by Academic Affairs and is received by Marymount’s Registrar’s Office.